My Self-Drive Faroe Islands Itinerary

 How Long to Spend in the Faroe Islands

-It takes a while to get to the Faroe Islands from the US.
-We wanted to be sure to see everything we wanted to experience in the Faroe Islands.
+It takes a while to get to the Faroe Islands from the US, and we wanted to be sure to see everything we wanted to experience there.

 We stayed for eight days in the Faroe Islands.
-This was a good amount of time, as many days were rainy, and this timeframe gave us flexibility.
+This was a reasonable amount of time, as many days were rainy, and this timeframe gave us flexibility.
 On the other hand, the landscapes are all quite similar.
 Each village has grass-covered houses, sheep and grass-covered hills, and a coffee waffle house.
 If I did the trip again, I would stay for one week.

 Driving in the Faroe Islands